-For the last three years I'd driven a 1959 Renault Dauphine.
-My father had once owned the earlier 750 model with which he used to go back and forth to work.
+For the last three years, I'd driven a 1959 Renault Dauphine.
+My father once owned the earlier 750 model with which he used to go back and forth to work.
 That was some years ago, I remember it fondly as a kid.
-That lovely smell we all know and love the mixture of petrol and old upholstery.
+That lovely smell we all know and love - the mixture of petrol and old upholstery.

-Since dad owned a Reno, when it came time to choosing my first car it was a natural progression to buy an old Renault.
-Unbeknown to me, not all Renaults were created equal.
-The model I owned was a one off, an experiment which never really took off.
+Since my dad owned a Reno, when it came time to choose my first car it was a natural progression to buy an old Renault.
+Unbeknownst to me, not all Renaults were created equal.
+The model I owned was a one-off, an experiment that never really took off.
 It was a normal Reno overall, the only difference was that it had an electric clutch.

 You're probably already saying to yourself, “electric clutch, that sounds like a nightmare”.
 Believe me, it was.
 The basic idea was that once the gear stick was touched or moved just slightly an electric current would create a magnet in the clutch causing it to depress while you changed gear.
-Once you let go of the gear stick the clutch would then engage again.
+Once you let go of the gear stick the clutch will then engage again.
 There was no clutch pedal.
 The whole idea was simple, you touched the gear stick and the clutch disengaged.
-The problem was that when you let go of the gear stick - if the system was adjusted one way too far, the clutch be let out with a violent clunk and you'd take off, sometimes with a slight skid of the back wheels.
-But, if you adjusted it too far the other way the clutch continually would slip.
+The problem was that when you let go of the gear stick - if the system was adjusted one way too far, the clutch would be let out with a violent clunk and you'd take off, sometimes with a slight skid of the back wheels.
+But if you adjusted it too far the other way the clutch continually would slip.
 The trick was in the adjustment, but I could never achieve the proper adjustment.
-The problem was made acute by the fact that the car was the old 6 volt system.
-Six volt systems are bad enough, let alone one with a current sucking electric clutch added to it.
-Thank god the car didn’t come with an old valve radio.
+The problem was acute by the fact that the car had an old 6-volt system.
+Six-volt systems are bad enough, let alone one with a current-sucking electric clutch added to it.
+Thank god the car didn’t come with an old valve radio!

 When I purchased the Minor I was on the market for either a Morris Minor or a Ford Prefect 100E.
 There were still plenty of Morris Minors on the road in those days, Prefects were becoming a rarity.
 People told me they were no where near as good as a Minor – they wore out quickly and were prone to rust.

-My next door neighbor owned a Minor.
+My next-door neighbour owned a Minor.
 Compared to my Dauphine it appeared much stronger and more reliable even though it was a few years older than my Reno.
-His Minor always started first kick.
-Meanwhile the Dauphine needed plenty of coaxing with the 6 volt system.
+His Minor always started the first kick.
+Meanwhile, the Dauphine needed plenty of coaxing with the 6-volt system.
 Much of the time I had to push-start her down the hill.
-I was lucky to live in a hilly street.
+I was lucky to live on a hilly street.
 The battery often wouldn't have enough charge to kick the engine over, especially if I'd been out the night before and had used the lights.
 When I arrived at my destination I'd also look for a hill to park on just in case she wouldn't start.
-In case I couldn't find a hill and she refused to start, there was always the trusty crank hand which I used regularly.
-I kept it handy under the driver seat.
+In case I couldn't find a hill and she refused to start, there was always the trusty crank hand that I used regularly.
+I kept it handy under the driver's seat.

 “The price was right so I bought it, but a few months later I took the head off only to find that someone had fitted cord oil rings.
 Instead of one oil ring, cord rings were a series of very thin rings.
-These were good in holding back the oil but they scored the bore badly.”
+They were good at holding back the oil, but they scored the bore badly.”

 “What did you do?”
 I asked.